617 Pearl Street, Pearl St. Apartment Complex

 house for summer resorters, convert it into a modern residence, or wreck it.

-1916 - Oct 26 - Republican Meeting -Hon.
-Horace ELlis, nominee for superintendent of
+1916 - Oct 26 - Republican Meeting - Hon.
+Horace Ellis, nominee for superintendent of

 publice instruction, is annouced to speak in Crook's Hall Friday evening.